gantry/docs/pages/01.gantry5/01.basics/04.getting-started/docs.md

 We hope you enjoy Gantry 5 every bit as much as we have enjoyed making it.

-## Installing Gantry 5 and the Hydrogen Theme
+## Installing Gantry 5 and the Helium Theme

 Gantry 5 is a framework by which Gantry-powered themes are made.
 In order for a Gantry theme to work, you will need to install both the **framework** and the **theme**.
 Doing this is not difficult at all.

-The first thing you need to do is download the latest build of Gantry 5 and Hydrogen.
+The first thing you need to do is download the latest build of Gantry 5 and Helium.
 You can do so by clicking the buttons below, or via [GitHub](http://github.com/gantry/gantry5).

-<div align="center"><a href="http://gantry.org/downloads" class="button"><i class="fa fa-fw fa-download"></i> Download Gantry 5 and the Hydrogen Theme</a></div>
+<div align="center"><a href="http://gantry.org/downloads" class="button"><i class="fa fa-fw fa-download"></i> Download Gantry 5 and the Helium Theme</a></div>

 Once you have the latest packages, installation is simple.
 We have provided a step-by-step guide in the **Installation** portion of this documentation.